 - burning sensation when passing urine

 - wanting to urinate more often, if only to pass a few drops

 - pain in the lower part of the body

 - wetting - new day or night wetting in a child who has been dry

 - poor feeding, vomiting and ongoing irritability in babies and young children.

 If your child has any of these symptoms, they should see a doctor so that simple tests for urinary reflux can be performed.

 Some of the conditions that may cause or contribute to urinary reflux include:

-- physical problems (congenital abnormalities) with the kidney present at birth
+- physical problems (congenital abnormalities) of the kidney, present at birth

-- physical problems (congenital abnormalities) with the bladder and the bladder outlet
+- physical problems (congenital abnormalities) of the bladder and the bladder outlet

 - bladder stones